Geneva Medical College: Rutgers Medical College of Rutgers College

 In 1826, David Hosack of New York City suggested an alliance with Rutgers College, located in New Brunswick, New Jersey, favored because of its proximity to New York.
 Hosack and Nicholas Romayne sought academic sponsorship for their medical schools.
-They were early proponents in the belief that medical education should be easily accessible.
+They were early proponents of the belief that medical education should be easily accessible.

 Hosack was Alexander Hamilton's personal physician and was with him during his duel with Aaron Burr on July 11, 1804.
 Not long after the alliance with Rutgers began, he found himself the target of the New York State Board of Regents, over complaints of excessive fees charged to students.
 Hosack and four colleagues resigned.
 "The flamboyant personalities (involved) and notoriety attracted students and money away from competing schools and drew animosity to them like a magnet.
 The story of the intrigues and political in-fighting of New York City's physicians, their medical societies and institutions during this time period is a complex one."

 Much political maneuvering resulted, ultimately involving the New York State Supreme Court.
 Hosack and his associates turned to the board of trustees of Rutgers College on October 16, 1826, and requested a "connection" by which the petitioners would become the medical faculty of the college.
-Instruction began on November 6, 1826, in New Brunswick Immediate opposition to Hosack and Rutgers Medical School surfaced, and he came under attack by the County Medical Society of New York for "unjustifiable interference in the medical concerns of the state and disregard for the provisions of the laws of the state regarding medical education."
-Rutgers countered with attacks against the College of Physicians and Surgeons and its supporters for "perpetuating monopoly in medical education."
+Instruction began on November 6, 1826, in New Brunswick.
+Immediate opposition to Hosack and Rutgers Medical School surfaced, and he came under attack by the County Medical Society of New York for "unjustifiable interference in the medical concerns of the state and disregard for the provisions of the laws of the state regarding medical education."
+Rutgers countered with attacks against the College of Physicians and Surgeons and its supporters for "perpetuating a monopoly in medical education."
 Two years of acrimonious debate ended with Hosack's opponents successfully enacting a bill that negated any medical degrees "as licenses to practice medicine in New York State" granted outside of the City of New York.
 This move effectively ended the New Brunswick connection.